vangalamaheshh/mahesh.github.io/_posts/2022-01-31-big-data-proc-part-1.markdown

 CMD ["tail -f /dev/null"]
 {% endhighlight %}

-Save this into a file named ```Dockerfile``` and run,
+Save this into a file named ```angular.Dockerfile``` and run,

 ```
-docker build -t my-angular .
+docker build -t my-angular -f angular.Dockerfile .
-docker run --name angular --rm -it -p 4000:4000 -v $PWD:/usr/local/bin/angular my-angular bash
+docker run --name angular --rm -it -p 4000:4000 -v $PWD:/usr/local/bin/imdb-app my-angular bash
 ```

-We have mounted the ```current directory``` as ```/usr/local/bin/angular``` in our docker container so as to persist our work.
+We have mounted the ```current directory``` as ```/usr/local/bin/imdb-app``` in our docker container so as to persist our work.
 Later, we will use ```compose``` to bring up the whole environment in a single command.

 Let's generate our app scaffolding with,

 {% highlight bash %}
-cd /usr/local/bin/angular
+cd /usr/local/bin/imdb-app
-ng new imdb-app --routing=true --style=scss
+ng new angular --routing=true --style=scss
 {% endhighlight %}

 Now, run the application using,
 {% highlight bash %}
-cd /usr/local/bin/angular/imdb-app
+cd /usr/local/bin/imdb-app/angular
 echo '<h1>Hello, World!</h1>' >src/app/app.component.html
 ng serve --watch --port 4000 --host 0.0.0.0
 {% endhighlight %}

 In your web browser, visiting <a>http://localhost:4000</a> should show a ```Hello, World!``` message.

-We will be editing the files in ```<your current directory/imdb-app/``` below.
+We will be editing the files in ```<your current directory/imdb-app/angular``` below.
 You should see this webpage refresh automagically as you make edits to these files.

 Let's get to work to add a form so that user can enter ```movie``` and/or ```actor``` on the webpage.
 We'll edit the ```app.component.(html/ts)``` files.
 Once we are done, the page will look as showed below.